westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 ### Zone Operations

-The *zbd* tool also allow executing zone management operations over a range of zones.
-The following example explicitely opens the first 2 sequential zones of the *null_blk* device.
+The *zbd* tool makes it possible to execute zone management operations over a range of zones.
+The following example explicitly opens the first 2 sequential zones of the *null_blk* device:

 ```plaintext
 # zbd open -ofst 134217728 -len 67108864 /dev/nullb0